nmwsharp/neural-physics-subspaces/README.md

 python src/main_run_system.py --system_name [system_name] --problem_name [problem_name] --subspace [subspace_file_prefix]
 ```
 to explore the subspace.
 Note that [subspace_file_prefix] should not be a full filename, but the prefix which is printed by the training script.

+Three quick notes about apparent performance:
+   - JAX code is JIT-compiled, so all routines will have a lag when they are called for the first time.
+   - JAX by default allocates nearly all available GPU memory at startup.
+   - This vesion of our GUI is implemented in a way which may be slow on some machines.
+Be wary that rendering the scene data may actually be dominating the runtime, for incidental software reasons unrelated to our algorithm.
+Alternate GUIs can be used to circumvent the issue if needed.

 ## Physical systems